andvenizelos/MyWebPage/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include genomic alterations and subclonal evolution dynamics in tumours, as well as the genomic profiling of a hitherto understudied cancer type, gastroenteropancreatic neuroendocrine carcinomas (NECs).

 education:
   courses:
   - course: PhD in Cancer Genomics